antecave-web/Star-Trek-Ascendancy-Galactic-Crisis-Mode/README.md

 ### Conquered Player Exception

-If a player's **homeworld has already been conquered** before the Galactic Crisis begins, that player is automatically considered the weakest player regardless of resource nodes.

-They immediately choose their ally.
+If a player's **homeworld is conquered** before the Galactic Crisis begins, that player is automatically considered the weakest player regardless of resource nodes and they **immediately** choose their ally.

 They may choose **any** remaining player, including the empire currently occupying their homeworld.
+If so, they are no longer conquered and can act normally.

 ---